resolve109/study-aws-sa/aws-study-guide.md

   - For mission-critical workloads, use multiple connections at separate locations/devices
   - Ensure path and device redundancy from each data center (to mitigate single points of failure)
   - Validated the importance of multiple connections for high availability.
+- **Data Transfer Benefits**:
+  - Provides a dedicated network connection from on-premises to AWS
+  - Offers more reliable and consistent network experience than internet-based connections
+  - Reduces bandwidth limitations and improves performance for large data transfers
+  - Ideal for transferring time-sensitive data to Amazon S3
+  - Separates backup traffic from regular internet usage to minimize impact on users

 ### AWS Global Accelerator
 - **Key Features**: